The Serpent's Fall

 Amanda sat down next to Jack and wrapped her arm around him.
 “Oh, Jack.
 It’s okay.
 It’s okay.
 You can stop here if you want.”

-With a squeaky voice, he said, “…there she was…my daughter…”
+With a squeaky voice, he said, “…there she was—my daughter.”

-“Jolene was still alive.
-She gargled through shallow breathing…I couldn’t leave her like that… So, I…I wrapped my hands around Jolene’s throat and…and…I squeezed…” Jack slumped forward, cradling his head in his hands, his body shaking uncontrollably.
+Jack slumped forward, cradling his head in his hands, his body shaking.
 Amanda tightened her grip around Jack’s shoulders, unable to speak through tears and shock.
-After a brief moment of sobs, Jack lifted his head, determined to see the story through to the end.
+After a brief moment of sobbing, Jack lifted his head, determined to see the story through to the end.

 Jack took another minute to compose himself.

 Jack continued, wiping his tears.
-“All that made sense at the time was that Jolene could not wait to open her gift and Emily gave in.
+“All that made sense at the time was that Jolene couldn’t wait to open her gift and Emily gave in.
 So they went to wait for me outside the bathroom.
 Jolene, eager, probably wanted to thank me with a hug as soon as I came out.
 The timing was so wrong…” He dropped his head in his hands.
-“I can’t figure out why I did not notice them outside the door.
-Perhaps they were trying to get away when the grenade came through the window…But I just…I just did not see them!”
+“I can’t figure out why I didn’t notice them outside the door.
+Perhaps they were trying to get away when the grenade came through the window… But I just… I just didn’t see them!”

 Amanda rubbed his back, lulling him with her soft voice.
 “Shush.
-It’s okay…it’s okay.”
+It’s okay… it’s okay.”

 Jack’s eyes grew dark.
 His crying stopped.
 He stared out in front of him, emotionless.

-“So you see…If I gave up my life that day, Jolene and Emily would still be here today.
+“So you see… if I’d given up my life that day, Jolene and Emily would still be here today.
 All I had to do was fall on the grenade.”

 “You don’t know that, Jack.
 It wasn’t your fault.
 Yes, it is a terrible tragedy, but that does not make you a coward.”

-“Well, I had so much anger, so much rage…He was just a kid, but that did not stop me.
-My reasoning left me and I ended up killing him.”
+“Well, I had so much anger, so much rage… He was just a kid, but that didn’t stop me.
+My reason left me and I ended up killing him.”

 She locked eyes with him.
 “You did not!”

 “I’m afraid so.
 No-one came looking for him: no family, gang member, or girlfriend.
 He was just a kid!
 Kids don’t think straight.
 They only live for the moment.”
 He paused a spell.
 “Now can you see?
-I’m not brave and far from good.”
+I’m not brave, and far from good.”

 “Don’t be silly, Jack.
-Why would I leave?” she said.
-Her voice soft and comforting.
+Why would I leave?” she said, her voice soft and comforting.
 “Besides.
 That was a long time ago.
 Don’t you think it’s time to let go?
 Time to forgive yourself?”

 That night, they found comfort in each other’s arms and soon drifted off.